miromannino/Justified-Gallery/README.md

 	</div>
 	```

+* Fixed margins
-* Fixed margins, the border of the entire gallery is included
+* The border of the entire gallery can be customized
 * Corrected bugs for the callbacks when waitThumbnailsLoad = false

 ### 3.4